 DIRECTIONS FOR CANNING BANANA PEPPERS:

-- Prepare your boiling water canner.
-Fill it about halfway with water, and get the water rolling.
+- Firstly, prepare your boiling water canner.
+Then fill it about halfway with water, and get the water rolling.

 - Sterilize your jars and rings.
 If you’re reusing rings, look them over and discard if they are dented, rusty, or damaged.
 Some people sterilize their jars on a sterile cycle in their dishwasher.
 However, I don’t have a dishwasher.
 I boil mine for 10 minutes once the canner gets rocking and rolling.

 - Have a small pot of water on simmer for the canning lids.
-Drop your lids and keep them on a low simmer as you complete the canning process.
+Then drop your lids and keep them on a low simmer as you complete the canning process.

 - Cut the banana peppers into rings.
 You can remove the seeds if you want them milder.